Recommended portfolio from DNB Carnegie

 Terminology explained - shares and analysis

-Investing in shares involves high risk.Future rate of return depends on market developments, the investor's skill, risk, and costs associated with purchase, maintenance and sale.
-The return may be negative.
+Investing in shares involves high risk.Future rate of return depends on market developments, investor skill, risk, and costs associated with purchase, maintenance and sale.
+Returns may be negative.

 Important information